How to enable Remote Administration in Windows?

 - Open Windows Defender Firewall with Advanced Security:

-- Ensure that "Remote Desktop" and "Remote Desktop - User Mode (TCP-In)" rules are enabled for both Public and Private networks, depending on your network setup.
+- Make sure that the "Remote Desktop" and "Remote Desktop - User Mode (TCP-In)" rules are enabled for both Public and Private networks, depending on your setup.

 - Open Windows Defender Firewall with Advanced Security: